Step 2: Retail Ready Packaging Trends: Growing Adoption Among Major Retailers

 In addition to helping meet consumer expectations, the shift to retail ready packaging is fixing long time complications in manufacturing, distribution, and store shelves.
 Manufacturing, distribution, and store shelves are three common factors can be summarized under the following three metrics that retailers monitor: top line, bottom line, and turnover.
 First, top line refers to retailers asking if they are meeting sales goals.
 Bottom line indicates whether retailers are getting the desired profit on those sales.
 Lastly, retailers will look to see if turnover is occurring fast enough.

 Retailers such as Walmart, Aldi, Kroger and others are getting savvy to retail ready packaging and their advantages.
 These stores are establishing guidelines to help standardize and transition their shelves as they adopt the new package designs.
-Walmart, for instance, published a Retail-Ready Guide in 2016 to set standards for retail display and shelf packaging for their stores moving forward.
-These guidelines are invaluable in helping producers understand what is required of RRPs and how stores will leverage them.
+Walmart, for instance, published a Retail-Ready Guide in 2016 and 2018 to set standards for retail display and shelf packaging for their stores moving forward.
+These guidelines are invaluable in helping producers understand what is required of retail ready packages and how stores will leverage them.

 Below are a few guides by major retailers on their approach to standardizing retail ready packaging in their stores.